 According to most psychiatrists, bipolar disorder, or manic depression, is a brain chemistry disorder.
 It’s a chronic illness that causes alternating mood episodes.
-These mood swings range from depression to mania.
+These changes in mood range from depression to mania.
 They involve both mental and physical symptoms.

 Depressive episodes are characterized by feelings of sadness or helplessness.
 During depressive episodes, you may have no interest in things that usually bring you pleasure.
 This is known as anhedonia.
 You may also be more lethargic and want to sleep more than usual.
 It may be difficult to accomplish everyday tasks.

 Manic episodes involve an overly excitable, highly energized state.
 During manic episodes, you are more likely to engage in frenzied activity.
 You may talk faster and bounce from idea to idea.
 It may be difficult to concentrate and you may not get much sleep.

 Besides these physical symptoms, people with bipolar disorder may also experience psychotic symptoms, including delusions or hallucinations.

 Hallucinations are fictitious stimuli created in your mind.
 They are not real.
 There are several types of hallucinations, including: